|

 There were a few reasons.
 First, the state's right-of-way doesn't extend that far, so this intersection was outside the scope of that project aside from some incidental work.
 In addition, it would have increased the cost of that project, which had a limited budget.
 And, frankly, planners just did not expect the issues that manifested there.
 Road improvements in fast growing areas with limited funding will always be an exercise in incremental improvements and some trial and error. - Why didn't they build an eastbound overpass at Westwood Loop when they built the westbound overpass?

 The westbound overpass over Westwood Loop was built specifically to solve the issue of westbound drivers making illegal turns onto Westwood Loop and causing crashes, and so it was awarded safety funding on that basis.
-The process to obtain funding requires demonstrating that the proposed project will solve an identified problem; an eastbound overpass in this case would not have done anything to solve the illegal/unsafe turning issue, and there wasn't a similar issue on the eastbound side, so that’s why an eastbound overpass wasn’t included. - Are there any plans for an eastbound overpass at the intersection of ARP and Westwood Loop?
+The process to obtain funding requires demonstrating that the proposed project will solve an identified problem; an eastbound overpass in this case would not have done anything to solve the westbound illegal/unsafe turning issue, and there wasn't a similar issue on the eastbound side, so that’s why an eastbound overpass wasn’t included. - Are there any plans for an eastbound overpass at the intersection of ARP and Westwood Loop?

-A proposal to convert the intersection to a "superstreet" configuration was considered as was a proposal to change the westbound signals to a "split-phase" where the approaches from SH 151 and Loop 1604 would each have had their own green time, thus allowing left and right turns from each lane (similar to the McCullough exit from southbound I‑35 downtown.)
-It was determined that changing to a split-phase would have extended the signal cycle length considerably (essentially increasing it from a four-way to a five-way intersection), thereby increasing wait times by up to 20% in all directions. - I heard/remember that an endangered spider caused this mess.
+A proposal to convert the intersection to an "RCUT" configuration was considered as was a proposal to change the westbound signals to a "split-phase" where the approaches from SH 151 and Loop 1604 would each have had their own green time, thus allowing left and right turns from each lane (similar to the McCullough exit from southbound I‑35 downtown.)
+It was determined that changing to a split-phase would have extended the signal cycle length considerably (essentially increasing it from a four-way to a five-way intersection), thereby increasing wait times by up to 20% in all directions. - Why don't they extend SH 151 west from Loop 1604?

 Not really, and in fact, it actually made things better.
 Prior to the overpass project, there was an earlier plan for SH 151 to pass under Loop 1604 and then intersect the southbound Loop 1604 access road at ARP at a signalized intersection.
 The discovery of a federally-protected endangered spider during construction forced TxDOT to stop work and redesign the project to go over the protected karst habitat of that spider.
 The redesign actually resulted in a few improvements:- First, in the original project, the east-west roadway connecting SH 151 to ARP would have crossed the southbound Loop 1604 access road at a signalized intersection, meaning traffic on one of those roadways would have a red signal to allow traffic on the other roadway to proceed.
 You can imagine the backups this would cause today, not only on the approaches from 151 and from ARP, but also on the southbound access road.
 Today, of course, the east-west traffic goes completely over the access road, and the only signal is for a westbound to southbound Loop 1604 left turn, which only stops eastbound traffic briefly and doesn't stop westbound traffic at all.